Boris Karloff: Final roles and work

 In the mid-1960s, he enjoyed a late-career surge in the United States when he narrated the made-for-television animated film of Dr. Seuss' How the Grinch Stole Christmas, and also provided the voice of the Grinch, although the song "You're a Mean One, Mr. Grinch" was sung by the American voice actor Thurl Ravenscroft.
 The film was first broadcast on CBS-TV in 1966.
 Karloff later received a Grammy Award for "Best Recording For Children" after the recording was commercially released.
 Because Ravenscroft (who never met Karloff in the course of their work on the show) was uncredited for his contribution to How the Grinch Stole Christmas!, his performance of the song was at times misattributed to Karloff.

 He appeared in Mad Monster Party?
 (1967) and went to England to star in the second feature film of the British director Michael Reeves, The Sorcerers (1967).

 Karloff starred in Targets (1968), the first feature film directed by Peter Bogdanovich, featuring two separate plotlines that converge into one.
 In one, a disturbed young man kills his family, then embarks on a killing spree.
 In the other, a famous horror-film actor confirms his retirement, agreeing to one last appearance at a drive-in cinema.
 Karloff starred as the retired horror film actor, Byron Orlok, a thinly disguised version of himself; Orlok (named both for Karloff himself and Count Orlok) was facing an end-of-life crisis, which he resolves through a confrontation with the crazed gunman at the drive-in cinema.

 Around the same time, he played the occult expert Professor Marsh in a British production titled The Crimson Cult (Curse of the Crimson Altar, also 1968), which was the last Karloff film to be released during his lifetime.

 He ended his career by appearing in four low-budget Mexican horror films: Isle of the Snake People, The Incredible Invasion, Fear Chamber and House of Evil.
 This was a package deal with Mexican producer Luis Enrique Vergara.
 Karloff's scenes for all four films were directed by Jack Hill and shot back-to-back within one month in Los Angeles in the spring of 1968.
-The films were later completed in Mexico and theatrically released in the early 1970s.
+The films were later completed without him in Mexico and theatrically released in the early 1970s.
 Karloff was originally slated to travel to Mexico to shoot the films, but he had emphysema and crippling arthritis.
 Only half of one lung was still functioning and he required oxygen between takes, so Hill arranged for Karloff to film his scenes in California.